Frequently Asked Questions

 Who produces the Risk Report?

-The Wisconsin Project on Nuclear Arms Control produces the Risk Report.
+The Wisconsin Project on Nuclear Arms Control publishes the Risk Report.
 Wisconsin Project founder Gary Milhollin conceptualized and created the Risk Report.
 He served as its Executive Editor until retiring as the Project’s Executive Director in 2011.
 Since then, Valerie Lincy has served as Risk Report Executive Editor.

 Who uses the Risk Report?

 In some 40 countries, government officials in licensing, customs, law enforcement, policy-making, and intelligence roles rely upon the Risk Report on a daily basis to help make decisions of strategic importance.
 Some of these countries receive access to the database through support from the U.S. State Department.
 The Wisconsin Project has worked with the State Department for over a decade to conduct training and provide Risk Report access to countries, in order to build their strategic trade control capacity.

 Companies were the original audience for the Risk Report and continue to rely on the database to screen their supply chain, customers, and clients.
 Companies have come to realize the potential damage that can come from unwittingly doing business with a restricted party or an entity linked to a dangerous weapon program.
 The “bare minimum” version of due diligence is not enough to protect companies from such transactions, particularly when weighing costs of a bad decision: hefty fines and reputational damage.

 Learn more about Risk Report users on the Our Users page.

 The Risk Report is available to subscribers online, where content is updated on a monthly basis.
 Monthly or bimonthly data exports containing a selection of identifier information fields from entity records are also available.